message/iata/GB.md

 10. Flights from Ethiopia, Oman, Qatar and United Arab Emirates are suspended.
 - This does not apply to flights arriving at the South Arrival and Immigration Hall of Birmingham (BHX) or the Terminal 3 of Heathrow (LHR).
 11. Airline crew not residing in the United Kingdom are subject to self-isolation in a hotel until their next flight.
+12. Passengers with an Overseas Domestic Worker visa issued by the UK must be accompanied by the sponsor or one of the first degree family members of the sponsor.